mosip/documentation/docs/deploymentnew/on-prem-without-dns.md

 * All the VM's should be able to communicate with each other.
 * Need stable Intra network connectivity between these VM's.
-* All the VM's should have stable internet connectivity for docker image download (in case of local setup ensure to have a locally accesible docker registry).
+* All the VM's should have stable internet connectivity for docker image download (in case of local setup ensure to have a locally accessible docker registry).
 * Server Interface requirement as mentioned in below table:

 | Sl no. | Purpose                  | Network Interfaces                                                                                                                                                                                                                                                                                         |